Exploring the Alphabet of English Idioms: A Journey through ‘N’

 Justifications:

 This is an idiom because it figuratively refers to someone who is not very intelligent or quick-witted.
-The phrase uses the metaphor of tools in a shed, where being "sharp" means being mentally sharp.
+The idiom uses the metaphor of tools in a shed, where being "sharp" means being mentally sharp.
 It’s figurative because it doesn’t refer to actual tools but to intellectual ability.

 Origin: